The Pattern of Painful Adventures

 The Pattern of Painful Adventures (1576) is a prose novel.
-A later edition, printed in 1607 by Valentine Simmes and published by Nathaniel Butter, was drawn on by William Shakespeare for his play Pericles, Prince of Tyre.
+A later edition, printed in 1607 by Valentine Simmes and published by Nathaniel Butter, was a source for William Shakespeare's play Pericles, Prince of Tyre.
 There was at least one intermediate edition, around 1595.

 It was a translation by Lawrence Twine of the tale of Apollonius of Tyre from John Gower's Confessio Amantis (in Middle English verse).
 It is also said to be translated from a French version.
 William Henry Schofield stated that Shakespeare used both sources.